-Abstract.
-An Earth System Model (ESM) aerosol-cloud diagnostics package is developed to facilitate the 11 12 routine evaluation of aerosols, clouds and aerosol-cloud interactions simulated by the Department of 13 Energy's (DOE) Energy Exascale Earth System Model (E3SM).
-The first version focuses on comparing simulated aerosol properties with aircraft, ship, and surface measurements, most of them are measured in-14 15 situ.
-The diagnostics currently covers six field campaigns in four geographical regions: Eastern North Atlantic (ENA), Central U.S. (CUS), Northeastern Pacific (NEP) and Southern Ocean (SO).
-These 16 regions produce frequent liquid or mixed-phase clouds with extensive measurements available from the 17 18 Atmospheric Radiation Measurement (ARM) program and other agencies.
-Various types of diagnostics 19 and metrics are performed for aerosol number, size distribution, chemical composition, CCN 20 concentration and various meteorological quantities to assess how well E3SM represents observed aerosol 21 properties across spatial scales.
-Overall, E3SM qualitatively reproduces the observed aerosol number 22 concentration, size distribution and chemical composition reasonably well, but overestimates Aitken 23 mode and underestimates accumulation mode aerosols over the CUS and ENA regions, suggesting that 24 processes related to particle growth or coagulation might be too weak in the model.
-The current version of E3SM struggles to reproduce new particle formation events frequently observed over both the CUS and 25 26 ENA regions, indicating missing processes in current parameterizations.
-The diagnostics package is coded and organized in a way that can be easily extended to other field campaign datasets and adapted to higher-27 28 resolution model simulations.
-Future releases will include comprehensive cloud and aerosol-cloud interaction diagnostics.
-29 absorb solar radiation and influence cloud albedo, amount, lifetime, and precipitation (Twomey, 1977;
+- 11 Abstract.
+An Earth System Model (ESM) aerosol-cloud diagnostics package is developed to facilitate the - routine evaluation of aerosols, clouds and aerosol-cloud interactions simulated by the Department of - 13 Energy's (DOE) Energy Exascale Earth System Model (E3SM).
+The first version focuses on comparing - simulated aerosol properties with aircraft, ship, and surface measurements, most of them are measured in- - situ.
+The diagnostics currently covers six field campaigns in four geographical regions: Eastern North - Atlantic (ENA), Central U.S. (CUS), Northeastern Pacific (NEP) and Southern Ocean (SO).
+These - 17 regions produce frequent liquid or mixed-phase clouds with extensive measurements available from the - 18 Atmospheric Radiation Measurement (ARM) program and other agencies.
+Various types of diagnostics - 19 and metrics are performed for aerosol number, size distribution, chemical composition, CCN - 20 concentration and various meteorological quantities to assess how well E3SM represents observed aerosol - 21 properties across spatial scales.
+Overall, E3SM qualitatively reproduces the observed aerosol number - 22 concentration, size distribution and chemical composition reasonably well, but overestimates Aitken - 23 mode and underestimates accumulation mode aerosols over the CUS and ENA regions, suggesting that - 24 processes related to particle growth or coagulation might be too weak in the model.
+The current version of - 25 E3SM struggles to reproduce new particle formation events frequently observed over both the CUS and - 26 ENA regions, indicating missing processes in current parameterizations.
+The diagnostics package is coded - and organized in a way that can be extended to other field campaign datasets and adapted to higher- - 28 resolution model simulations.

-31 1.
-Introduction
+1. Introduction